 Each of the five regional REACH programs provides an array of services to children and families enrolled.
 These services include prevention and education services, assessment services, and consultation services.
 A compliance indicator target has been set for mobile crisis services that 86% of families and providers will receive training in implementing CEPPs.
-Excluding the CEPPs for readmits during the current quarter, the combined REACH programs trained providers/families on 92% of mobile crisis CEPPs this quarter (note: this is inclusive of training that Region V provided on CEPPs drafted in a previous quarter that were not required to be retrained on).
-The reasons for not completing the training includes family/provider refusing training, individual being hospitalized during service provision, or inability to contact/schedule the CEPP or the training.
-The tables that follow summarize the services provided for mobile crisis and CTH services.
+Excluding two individuals that continued mobile supports into FY21Q4 (Region II) and the individual that admitted to the CTH after 1 day of mobile crisis services (Region III), the combined REACH programs trained providers/families on 92% of mobile crisis CEPPs this quarter.
+The reasons for not completing the training includes family/provider refusing or postponing training, individual being hospitalized during service provision, or a youth opening at the end of the quarter.
+The tables that follow summarize the services provided for mobile crisis and CTH services in FY21Q3.
+In FY21O2, Region II had two youths in mobile crisis supports who did not receive a CEPP or training due to enrolling at the end of the quarter, and both were developed and trained in this quarter.
+Region II also had 1 youth from Crisis Stabilization (CTH) and Planned Prevention (CTH) from Quarter 2 who received their training this quarter.
+There was one youth in mobile supports from Region 4 that did not receive a CEPP or training in the previous quarter (Q2) as they started on the last day of the quarter.
+This youth and family abruptly ended services and did not receive a CEPP or training.

 Service Type Provided: Mobile Crisis Support

 Service Type Region Region Region Region Region

 I II III IV V

-Comprehensive Evaluation 12 15 13 24 33
+Comprehensive Evaluation 13 17 10 22 7

-Consultation 12 15 13 24 33
+Consultation 13 17 10 22 7

-Crisis Education Prevention Plan 12 15 13 22 11
+Crisis Education Prevention Plan 13 14 8 21 7

-Family/Provider Training 12 9 13 22 17
+Family/Provider Training 13 11 8 21 7